PnS2018/sample_project_repository/README.md

-# sample_project_repository
+# Project Name

-Example project repository with a possible folder structure
+This project is an example project repository with an example folder structure.